 Artificial intelligence (AI) is increasingly penetrating the fashion industry, especially in the field of model photography.
 Mango recently launched an AI-generated campaign for teenagers and is considering extending the technology to other collections.
 The Spanish fashion company claims the benefits are obvious.

-Just what are the benefits?
-Foremost, CEO Toni Ruiz praises quicker content creation.
-Although the price advantage is also undeniable: not only are AI models significantly cheaper than their human counterparts, companies also save on make-up artists, photographers, set design and all other supplies.
+CEO Toni Ruiz praises quicker content creation, but the price advantage is also undeniable: not only are AI models significantly cheaper than their human counterparts, companies also save on make-up artists, photographers, set design and all other supplies.
 AI agencies already offer subscriptions to virtual models for as little as 29 euros a month.

 Moreover, AI models make it easier for brands to show diversity in their campaigns: without extensive casting, all sizes and ethnic backgrounds are immediately available.
 This is also why Levi’s campaigned with AI models last year.